woobay/homelab/README.md

 Projet to remake my homelab using proxmox/terraform/k8s

+## 2024-05-06
+* Setup Flux as a GitOps solution
+* Tried creating a nfs server with TrueNas Scale running in Proxmox
+* Tried to create a PV that store the data in the nfs

 ## 2024-05-03
 * Setup cluster automaticly with cloud init config and terraform
 * Finished doc for Cluster Installation